Table of Contents

 Welcome to lesson seven of your email course, Exercise Recommendations for Osteoporosis.
-This lesson is the final lecture in the course in which I cover core strength and osteoporosis.
+This lesson is the final lecture in the course.

 Core Strength and Osteoporosis